2021AnalisisyDisenodeSistemasII/Module-1-creation-and-activation-of-accounts/README.md

 > Juan Cardona
 ---

-Before start project download and install [Node.js](https://nodejs.org/es/) and import the required modules running in the backend directory the command:
+Before start project download and install [Node.js](https://nodejs.org/es/) and import the required modules running in the backend and frontend directories the command:

 ### `npm install`

-Then, to start the Backend server run in the backend directory the command:
+To start the Backend server run in the backend directory the command:

 ### `npm start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits on the code.\
-You will also see any lint errors in the console.

-To start the frontend project go to the frontend directory and open the **welcome.html** file on your browser.
+To start the frontend server run in the frontend directory the command:

+### `npm run serve`

+Runs the app in the development mode.\
+Open [http://localhost:8080](http://localhost:8080) to view it in the browser.